Celebrate Ford's rich racing history with this GT.

 Built as a performance powerhouse, the 2005 Ford GT’s heartbeat is supplied by 5.4-liter V8, topped with a twin-screw Eaton supercharger.
 With this setup, the car generates 550-horsepower and 500 lb/ft of torque and is shifted via a Ricardo 6-speed manual transmission.
 Functional rear scoops feed air into the hungry engine, and a helical limited-slip differential transfers the power to the ground.
 A stiff construction is necessary for a car of this caliber, so the car was given a lightweight aluminum space frame and body.

 Dashing from 0-60 mph in just 3.3 seconds, the Ford GT was given a top speed at almost 200 miles per hour.
 With all of that power on tap, stopping power is just as important.
-It's 1 of 96 Yellow GT's made in 2005 and only has 4500 miles on the clock Alloy BBS wheels and gets braking power from black calipers.
-It has a Mac stereo and comes with the window sticker and manuals.
+This example is 100% factory original; no modifications or damage ever.
 See it here.